nyachomo/zalego_interview/README.md

 DIRECTORY STRUCTURE
 -------------------
-Database_cinfig folder cotain the database file.
+Database_config folder cotain the database file.
 Import the file and just run the project at localhost